 Earbuds are small and lightweight and can fit comfortably in your ear canal.
 They can be taken anywhere, wireless or not.
 After long-wear, headaches are not an issue.
 If you don’t use the correct plugs, you might experience occasional tangling or fallout.

-While noise-canceling earbuds can be more affordable than noise-canceling headphones due to their lower price, they also have shorter battery life.
+Due to their cheaper price, noise-canceling earbuds have a shorter battery life than headphones.
 They don’t offer the same quality noise cancellation.
 You get the least amount you want at a lower price.

 Tip: Plantronics BackBeat Go410 and Bose QuietComfort30 wireless headphones are better noise-canceling headphones.
 These earbuds offer superior noise cancellation and great sound quality but at a higher cost.

 The sound quality of noise-canceling earbuds is not exceptional.
-Some have enhanced bass tones, but it’s still not loud enough, while others have difficulty clearing out high and mid-level frequencies.
+Some have better bass tones, but they aren’t loud enough, and others have trouble separating high and mid-level tones.

 High volume music can cause hearing loss, especially if it goes directly into your ears.
 Your hearing will not be protected from prolonged exposure to loud music through earbuds.